Nevenall/ghosting-the-edge/03 Gearing Up.md

 A pretty standard interface for professional users.
 Most of the bells and whistles are more flash then substance, but the G-Gob is popular for its high quality defense barrier programming.

-{{Neurological Implant, Bells and Whistles, Smart Device}}
+{{All the Bells and Whistles, Invasive, Smart Device}}

 Barrier 3, Hardening 2, Investigate 1, Know 1, Notice 2, Move 2 (Net only), Fight 2 (Net only)

 ###### Ithcara Pearl Personal Interface \[2 ¤\]

-The Ithcara Pearl is not just an interface, it's a personal assistant experience.
-A favorite of corp execs.
-It features an autonomous computer intelligence which can perform a variety of tasks on command or as needed.
+The Ithcara Pearl is not just an interface, it's a personal assistive experience.
+It features an autonomous computer intelligence which can perform a variety of tasks independently.
+A current favorite amoungst ambitous corp types.

-{{Interface Implant; Pearl, Your Personal Net Assistant; Smart Device}}
+{{Invasive; Pearl, Your Personal Net Assistant; Smart Device}}

 Barrier 2, Investigate 2, Know 2, Hardening 1, Notice 1, Move 1 (Net only), Fight 0 (Net only), Stealth 0 (Net only)

-**Autonomous** – This interface has an independent persona named Pearl, by default, who acts as your personal assistant in the Net.
+**Autonomous** – This interface has an independent persona named Pearl who acts as your personal assistant in the Net.
 It can perform research, send flowers, and even draft memos based upon your previous writing samples.
 Pearl can also manifest a distinct presence in the Net.

 ##### Reflex Amplifiers \[1, 2, 3 ¤\]